-Bongbong Marcos Jr., the rise of the phoenix or the Aquino karma?
+Bongbong Marcos Jr., the rise of the phoenix, or the Aquino karma?

 Rising from the ashes

-As a result, a high turnout of Millenials rooted for Bongbong Marcos Jr. (BBM) closest rival.
+As a result, a high turnout of Millenials rooted for Bongbong Marcos Jr.’s (BBM) closest rival.
 Still, BBM topped surveys by a wide gap—consistent with the final count.
 Like a phoenix rising from its ashes, Marcos has returned.

 Gulong ng Palad: The fall of the house of Aquino and the rise of BBM

 Ferdinand Marcos rose to power and ruled the country for 20 years.
 He lived to the full but died with heartache and condemnation.
-On the contrary, his political rival Cory Aquino lived a well-spent life and left with honor and praise.
+On the contrary, his political rival Cory Aquino lived a well-spent life and was left with honor and praise.

 Cory would have ended the Marcos story.
-After all, Ferdinand and his wife Imelda had been permanently inducted as the world’s greatest thieves—while Corazon Aquino the icon of democracy.
+After all, Ferdinand and his wife Imelda had been permanently inducted as the world’s greatest thieves—while Corazon Aquino, “the icon of democracy.”

 Marcos propaganda or Aquino’s karma?

-It was apparent that a Marcos would never rule the country again.
+It was apparent that Marcos would never rule the country again.
 After all, the score was settled in EDSA in 1986.
 However, when the “last Aquino” died in 2021, it was as if karma played its role and enabled Marcos Jr. to return to Malacañang Palace.

-Naturally, critics attribute Bongbong Marcos Jr.’s victory to propaganda and false narratives.
+Critics attribute Bongbong Marcos Jr.’s victory to propaganda and false narratives.
 Allegedly, Marcos worked out his popularity for the last six years through historical revisionism.

 Spin doctors pushed the “Marcos Golden Age” and that Martial Law was solely about destroying communism.
 But the Aquino era was marked by incompetent leadership.
 Therefore the latter was no better than the previous.